 How do I know if this program is right for me?

-This program is best for customers who are able to use less energy during on-peak hours, Monday through Friday from 1 p.m. to 7 p.m.
-This means not using major home appliances and equipment such as air conditioners, ovens, dishwashers, washing machines, clothes dryers, etc., and installing a timer on pools and running pumps only as long as needed.
+This program is best for customers who are able to use a lot less energy during on-peak hours, Monday through Friday from 1 p.m. to 7 p.m.
+This means not using major home appliances like air conditioning units and other equipment such as air conditioners, ovens, dishwashers, washing machines, clothes dryers, etc., and installing a timer on pools and running pumps only as long as needed.

 How do I sign up?